Selfdb-io/prepare-vps/README.md

 ## Prerequisites

 - Fresh Ubuntu 20.04/22.04 VPS with root access
-- Docker and Docker Compose installed on the VPS
 - SSH access to the VPS as root
+- Internet connection on the VPS (for downloading Docker and packages)

 ## Usage